F-Loyer/ocaml.org/data/tutorials/guides/1wf_06_database.md

 a `lwt` point of view.
 The `Lwt_list.iter_s` and `Lwt_list.map_s` can iter them... but won't stop at the first error.

-If we want to iter all the queries even in the presence of an error, we can type
+If we want to iter all the queries, even in the presence of an error, we can type

 ```ocaml